Burhanuddin Rabbani: Early life and education

-Rabbani, son of Muhammed Yousuf, was born on 20 September 1940 in the northern province of Badakhshan.
-He was a Persian-speaking ethnic Tajik.
+Rabbani, son of Muhammed Yousuf, was born on 20 September 1940 in the village of Yaftal, Fayzabad District, Badakhshan.
+His ethnicity was Tajik.
 After finishing school in his native province, he went to Darul-uloom-e-Sharia (Abu-Hanifa), a religious school in Kabul.
 When he graduated from Abu-Hanifa, he attended Kabul University to study Islamic Law and Theology, graduating in 1963.

 Soon after his graduation in 1963, he was hired as a professor at Kabul University.
 In order to enhance himself, Rabbani went to Egypt in 1966, and he entered the Al-Azhar University in Cairo where he developed close ties to the Muslim Brotherhood leadership.
 In two years, he received his master's degree in Islamic Philosophy.
 He resumed his position at the university and became closely associated with his fellow professor, Gholam Mohammad Niazi, whom he served as secretary in 1969 and 1970.
 Rabbani was one of the first Afghans to translate the works of Sayyid Qutb into Persian.
 Later he returned to Egypt to complete his PhD in Islamic philosophy and his thesis was titled "The Philosophy and Teachings of Abd al-Rahman Muhammad Jami."
 In 2004 he received Afghanistan's highest academic and scientific title "Academician" from the Academy of Sciences of Afghanistan.
+He could speak six languages.